task4233/dl/README.md

 ## Description
 Who doesn't write wrong codes?
 No one.
-Then, programs don't work well, and developers write logs for debugging to understand what happens.
+Then, programs don't work well, and developers write logs for debug to understand what happens.

 However, some developers forget to delete their logs after resolving the problem and push their codes.
 In the worse case, the logs might be released.